Kieran-Tahir/form-validation/README.md

 ## Overview

+This repo is designed to teach you how to validate a charity donation form using regular expressions.
+First we are going to write regexes that match the following:

+- First name (max 20 characters, no symbols, no obscenities)
+- Last name (max 20 characters, no symbols, no obscenities)
+- Realistic date of birth (not over 150 years)
+- Email address
+- Amount of money to donate (rounded to the nearest dollar)

-This repo is designed to teach you how to validate a form using regular expressions.
-First we are going to write regexes that match a valid email and password.
-Then we are going to create a form that allows a user to input an email and password and validate those with our regexes.
-This kind of 'form validation' is a common feature in many web applications.
-It is essential for preventing invalid, junk or malicious inputs in our app. 🐱‍💻
+Then we are going to create a form that allows a user to input these values and validate those with our regexes.
+This kind of 'form validation' is a common feature in many websites.
+It is essential for preventing invalid, junk or malicious inputs in our site. 🐱‍💻

 ### Step 1

 - Create a file called ```regex.js```
-- In this file you are going to create two variables - one called validEmail and one called validPassword.
+- In this file you are going to create variables for each of the inputs listed above.
 Each of these will be defined as ```new RegExp()```
 - Inside the brackets you will write your own regexes for each of the variables.
 - Export these variables